omar0ali/todos-cli/README.md

 That way, every project can have its own independent task list without interfering with others a lightweight, local task manager per project.

 ## Personal Objective
-I made this application just because I wanted to learn a cobra library and practice a little bit of golang.
-I really like the language and I want to get comfortable with it a little bit.
-This project isn't big, its small and simple and covers a varity of concepts of golang and cobra library.
+I created this application to learn the Cobra library and practice my skills in Go.
+I really enjoy the language and want to become more comfortable with it.
+This project isn’t large; it’s small and simple, yet it covers a variety of concepts in Go and the Cobra library.

 ### Setup